bishanyang/EventEntityExtractor/README.md

+    JEE (a joint event and entity extractor for English) Copyright (C) 2016
+    Bishan Yang and Tom M. Mitchell
+    Machine Learning Department, Carnegie Mellon University

+    This program is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation, either version 3 of the License, or (at your option) any later version.

+    This program is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
+See the GNU General Public License for more details.

+    You should have received a copy of the GNU General Public License along with this program.
+If not, see <http://www.gnu.org/licenses/>.

 # Joint Event and Entity Extraction
 Implementation of the joint event and entity models described in "Joint Extraction of Events and Entities within a Document Context" by Bishan Yang and Tom M. Mitchell.